ORGANIC CHEMISTRY II

 - Assessment

-The verification of learning, which aims to ascertain the acquisition of the expected knowledge and skills, is done through the final exam only, which consists of a written test (or with iterative/mid-term assessments) and an oral test.
+The verification of learning that aims to ascertain the acquisition of the expected knowledge and skills is done through the final examination only, which consists of a written test and an oral test.

-The final written test consists of solving six exercises, Two of heterocycles with possinable references to biological chemistry, two of chemical reactivity and possible reaction mechanisms, and two of synthesis and/or retrosynthesis of compounds of biological interest.
-The exercises will be written according to types similar to the exercises carried out in the classroom by the lecturer. the evaluation of the written test is formulated by a grade in thirtieths.
-The duration of the written test is 3 hours.
+The written test consists of solving six exercises.
+The exercises will be written according to types similar to the exercises carried out in the classroom by the lecturer.
+The evaluation of the written test is given in thirtieths and will be considered passed with a minimum grade of 18/30.
+The duration of the written test is 2 hours.

 The final grade, which takes into account the outcomes of the written test and the oral test, is given in thirtieths and reflects the candidate's overall evaluation.